Direct Access for Conjunctive Queries with Negations: Negative join queries and SAT

 The fact that fractional hypertree width is not hereditary has traditionally been worked around by taking the largest width over every subhypergraph.
 This led to the definition of the \emph{$\beta$-fractional hypertree width $\bfhtw{H}$} of $H$, defined as $\bfhtw{H}=\max_{H' \subseteq H} \fhtw{H'}$~\cite{gottlob2004hypergraphs}.
 The $\beta$-hypertree width $\bhtw{H}$ is defined similarly by replacing $\fhtw{\cdot}$ by $\htw{\cdot}$.
 If one plugs the ordered characterisation of $\fhtw{H'}$ in this definition, we have the following equivalent way of defining fractional $\beta$-hypertree width: $\bfhtw{H}=\max_{H' \subseteq H} \min_{\prec} \fhow{H'}[\prec]$.
 Now recall that $\bfhow{H} = \min_{\prec} \max_{H' \subseteq H} \fhow{H'}[\prec]$.
 Hence, the difference between $\bfhtw{H}$ and $\bfhow{H}$ boils down to inverting the $\min$ and the $\max$ in the definition.
 It is easy to see then that $\bfhtw{H}\leqslant\bfhow{H}$ and $\bhtw{H} \leqslant \bhow{H}$ for every $H$ (see \cref{thm:bfhow-vs-rest} for details).
 The main advantage of the $\beta$-fractional hyperorder width is that it comes with a natural notion of decomposition --- the best elimination order $\prec$ --- that can be used algorithmically.
 No such decomposition for $\bfhtw{\cdot}$ that can be used algorithmically has yet been found.

 The case where $\bfhtw{H}=1$, known as $\beta$-acyclicity, is the only one for which tractability results are known, for example SAT~\cite{OrdyniakPS13}, \#SAT or \#CQ for $\beta$-acyclic instances~\cite{Capelli17,BraultCM15}.
 This is due to the fact that in this case, an order-based characterisation is known.
 The elimination order is based on the notion of nest points.
 In a hypergraph $H=(V,E)$, a \emph{nest point} is a vertex $v \in V$ such that $E(v)$ can be ordered by inclusion, that is, $E(v) = \{e_1,\dots,e_p\}$ with $e_1 \subseteq \dots \subseteq e_p$.
 A \emph{$\beta$-elimination order $(v_1,\dots,v_n)$ for $H$} is an ordering of $V$ such that for every $i\leqslant n$, $v_i$ is a nest point of $H \setminus \{v_1,\dots,v_{i-1}\}$.
-We show in \cref{thm:bfhow-vs-rest} that $\beta$-elimination orders exactly correspond to the elimination orders have $\beta$-hyperorder width $1$, hence proving that our width notion generalise $\beta$-acyclicity.
+We show in \cref{thm:bfhow-vs-rest} that $\beta$-elimination orders correspond exactly to elimination orders having $\beta$-hyperorder width $1$, hence proving that our width notion generalises $\beta$-acyclicity.

 We actually prove a more general result: the notion of $\beta$-acyclicity has been recently generalised by Lanzinger in~\cite{lanzinger2023tractability} using a notion called nest sets.
 A set of vertices $S \subseteq V$ is a \emph{nest set of $H$} if $\{e \setminus S \mid e \in E, e \cap S \neq \emptyset\}$ can be ordered by inclusion.
 A \emph{nest set elimination order} is a list $\Pi=(S_1, \dots, S_p)$ such that: \begin{itemize} \item $\bigcup_{i=1}^p S_i=V$, \item $S_i \cap S_j = \emptyset$ and \item $S_i$ is a nest set of $H \setminus \bigcup_{j<i} S_j$. \end{itemize} The width of a nest set elimination order is defined as $\nsw{H}[\Pi]=\max_{i} |S_i|$ and the \emph{nest set width $\nsw{H}$ of $H$} is defined to be the smallest possible width of a nest set elimination order of $H$.
 It turns out that our notion of width generalises the notion of nest set width; that is, we have $\bhow{H} \leqslant \nsw{H}$.
 More particularly, any order $\prec$ obtained from a nest set elimination order $\Pi=(S_1, \dots, S_p)$ by ordering each $S_i$ arbitrarily verifies $\nsw{H}[\Pi] \geqslant \bhow{H}[\prec]$.